-- Although caution is required not to overinterpret the estimates for the most recent weeks, the natural deaths experienced an uptick in Week 40 (2 8 Oct 2022) in several provinces.
-And while the numbers in Gauteng and Western Cape may have reversed in Week 41 (9 15 Oct 2022), this is not the case in Eastern Cape, Limpopo and KwaZulu Natal where they have continued to increase slightly. - Per capita excess death rates have been calculated for the provinces to scale the cumulative deaths for the population size of each province (Table 1).
-By the end of Week 41 (9 15 Oct 2022), the national excess death rate since 3 May 2020 was 562 per 100,000 population. - The provinces with the highest cumulative numbers of excess deaths at the end of Week 41 (9 15 Oct 2022), are, in order, KwaZulu-Natal, Gauteng and Eastern Cape.
+- The uptick in natural deaths experienced in Week 40 (2 8 Oct 2022) in several provinces has subsided with the numbers in all provinces now falling close to the upper prediction bound or clearly within their prediction bounds. - Per capita excess death rates have been calculated for the provinces to scale the cumulative deaths for the population size of each province (Table 1).
+By the end of Week 42 (16 22 Oct 2022), the national excess death rate since 3 May 2020 was 562 per 100,000 population. - The provinces with the highest cumulative numbers of excess deaths at the end of Week 42 (16 22 Oct 2022), are, in order, KwaZulu-Natal, Gauteng and Eastern Cape.
 The ranking changes to Eastern Cape, Northern Cape and Free State for the crude death rates per capita (i.e., taking size of the provincial populations into account) and to Northern Cape, Eastern Cape and KwaZulu-Natal using the agestandardised rates per capita (i.e., taking into account the age distribution of the provincial population).
 The Western Cape, followed by Gauteng, continue to have the lowest cumulative age standardised per capita rates. - The number of unnatural deaths reached a high of 1,557 in Week 15 (10 16 Apr 2022), the week of the floods in KwaZulu-Natal, and reverted to the predicted monthly cyclical pattern thereafter.
-After tracking within the prediction bounds for several weeks, the number of unnatural deaths in Week 41 (9 15 Oct 2022) has shown an uptick with 1,450 deaths.
+After tracking within the prediction bounds for several weeks, numbers increased to the upper prediction bound in Weeks 39 & 40, thereafter falling closer to the predicted number with 1,202 deaths in Week 42 (16 22 Oct 2022).